OneMadGypsy/SimPIL-Font/README.md

 ttf = sf('Symbol 16 regular', encoding='symb').font
 ```

-Every part of the family name must include one or more capital letters.
-Every part of the face name must be entirely lowercase.
+Every part of `family.split(' ')` must include one or more capital letters.
+Every part of `face.split(' ')` must be entirely lowercase.
 As long as you mind the rules you can make some mistakes.

 ```python3
 from simpilfont import SimPILFont